awalsh77/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-this repo has been created in order to answer question 2 (ref: the data scientist toolbox final project; coursera)
+This repo has been created in order to answer question 2 for 'the data scientist toolbox' final project